About Joe’s and Ali’s content creation process

 Ali is still a Doctor working in the UK, and during his one-year sabbatical to explore other interests, he grew his YouTube channel to over 1.5M subscribers.
 Ali still creates content, writes his newsletter and runs a weekly podcast, ‘Not Overthinking’.

 Joe is now on his way to hiring his first employee thanks to establishing a proactive workflow that’s helped him grow to a profitable agency.
 Joe works with creators, business owners, and entrepreneurs to repurpose their content across social channels.
 He also collaborates with teams including Speechify, Shield Analytics and of course, Subly.

 Before Subly, repurposing content for Joe involved days in front of Final Cut Pro.

-There wasn’t an all-in-one solution for transcribing, subtitling, styling and resizing video and audio files.
+There really wasn’t an all-in-one solution for transcribing, adding captions, styling and resizing video and audio files, and exporting it all with an SRT file.
 Or at least one that didn’t involve a high level of skill and hours of his day in front of the screen.

-Access to Subly Pro meant that Joe could focus more on strategy and less on the nitty-gritty details of finding new (and interesting) ways of editing and repurposing content faster.
+Access to Subly Pro meant that Joe could focus more on strategy and less on the nitty-gritty details of finding new (and interesting) ways of editing, repurposing, and adding closed captions and open captions to content faster.

-Ali Abdaal said: “My team love using Subly to save time and repurpose my YouTube content for different platforms.”
+Ali Abdaal said: “My team love using Subly to save time and repurpose my YouTube content with subtitles ready for different platforms.”

-Today, his process looks like editing his video in Final Cut Pro, running it through Subly for automatic transcription, subtitling and resizing, sharing across social media in different formats with his exported TXT file as the caption.
+Today, Joe's process to Ali's content looks like editing his video in Final Cut Pro, running it through Subly for automatic transcription, subtitling with closed captions and open captions (SRT file), and resizing to share content across social media in different formats with his exported TXT file as the caption.

-Joe said: “I love using Subly because I can download TXT files which I use as my first iteration of the social media copy– it saves me so much time when posting online.”
+Joe loves using Subly because he can download TXT files which he uses as my first iteration of the social media copy– it saves him a lot of time when posting online.